Business Services Estonia

 FTEs10,00011,50011,000

-Estonia has 57 captive SSCs providing global business services, employing approx. 11,000.
+Estonia has 57 captive centres providing global business services, employing approx. 11,000 FTEs.

 The industry has restructured in recent years, with fewer but larger centres.